mvolkmann/blog/src/prolog.md

 | `=<`     | less than or equal    |
 | `>=`     | greater than or equal |

-Prolog supports the following relational operators for strings:
+Prolog supports the following relational operators for atoms and strings (also works with numbers):

 | Operator | Meaning                              |
 | -------- | ------------------------------------ |